LoyolaChicagoCS/gradhandbook/source/regulations.rst

 agreement in an email to the faculty supervisor, being sure to include the exact *semester and credit hours* that your have agreed on.
-The supervisor then forwards the email with his or her approval to the department administration.
+The supervisor then forwards the email with his or her approval to the *graduate secretary*, so she can register you.
+Your agreement does *not* go to the GPD.

 These courses are for 1-6 credits.
 See the section below on variable hour courses.
 We rarely allow students to take more than 6 total credits in their overall program for the sum of Independent Study and